iBlaze00/iBlaze00/README.md

 - 👋 Hi, I’m @iBlaze00
 - 👀 I’m interested in ...
-FrontEnd Web Development
+Software Development
 - 🌱 I’m currently learning ...
-Javascript
+Java
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...